Ten career-best publications

 Harzing, A.W.K.; van der Wal, R. (2008): Ethics in Science and Environmental Politics, 8(1): 61-73.
 Publication details...

 An invited contribution to a special issue on "The use and misuse of bibliometric indices in evaluating scholarly performance".
 This article compares the traditional source for citation analysis – the ISI Web of Science – with Google Scholar (GS) and demonstrates the clear advantage of GS for automated citation analysis, especially for the Social Sciences.

-Although published in a minor journal, the article has already attracted nearly 100 ISI and over 200 GS citations.
+Although published in a minor journal, the article has already attracted more than 120 ISI and over 260 GS citations.
 If the journal had been ISI listed, the paper would be on the Essential Science Indicators list as one of the top 1% most cited papers for 2008 for the Social Sciences category.
 It would have been ranked 16th in an already elite group of 490 papers that belonged to the top 1% most cited papers in the Social Sciences for that year.